 The following is a list of policies and requirements for preceptors and CPM applicants:

-- A preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM), or Licensed Midwife who has an additional three years of experience or 50 primary/co-primary births.
-All preceptors must have an additional ten (10) continuity of care births beyond the primary birth experience requirements for CPM certification.
-Preceptors must have attended at least 10 out-of-hospital births in the last 3 years.
+- A preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM); or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
+A preceptor must have an additional three years of experience after credentialing or fifty primary/co-primary births beyond entry-level CPM requirements.
+Additionally, s/he must also have ten continuity of care births beyond entry-level CPM requirements.
+A preceptor must have attended a minimum of ten out-of-hospital births in the last three years.
 The preceptor privileges of some midwives have been revoked.
 It is the student’s responsibility to verify the preceptor’s status by asking his/her preceptor or contacting NARM.

 - The clinical components of apprenticeship should include didactic and clinical experience, and the clinical component must be at least 2 years in duration.
 The average apprenticeship which includes didactic and clinical training typically lasts 3 to 5 years.
 In the PEP Application, the dates from the earliest clinical documented in Phase 1 or 2 until the last clinical documented in Phase 3 must span at least 2 years, or the applicant should enclose a statement explaining additional clinical experiences that complete the requirement but are not charted on these forms.
 Additional births may also be reflected on Form 102 Birth Experience Background.